Hypopyon Triage — the foundational module that will set the template for the rest of our On Call Now content

 In your message, please include:

-The deadline to identify yourself is [DEADLINE — suggest 7 to 10 days from posting].
+The deadline to identify yourself is [JUNE 19].
 Assignments will be confirmed within one week of the deadline, and writing will begin shortly thereafter.

 A Closing Word